kartonfarkas/api_docs/source/suite/emails/launch_tests.rst

      - Comments
    * - subject
      - string
-     - subject of the email
+     - Subject of the email
      - If specified, it will be appended to the email name.

 Request Example